TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Bismarck: "Ludzie nie powinni widzieć 2 rzeczy.
 Robienia kiełbasy i polityki"

+“Give so much time to the improvement of yourself that you have no time to criticize others.”
+Christian D. Larson

+Asking these people about Bitcoin is like asking a taxi driver what he thinks about Uber or a horse and buggy manufacturer what he thinks about cars.
+Their opinions are worth less than nothing.

+Mt 5, 33-37: "Niech wasza mowa będzie: Tak, tak; nie, nie.
+A co nadto jest, od Złego pochodzi."

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>